lorenzocesconetto/lorenzocesconetto/README.md

 I have worked mostly as a fullstack sofware engineer and data scientist.

-Currently I am advancing my skills in web3 and Solidity.

 You can also find on Twitter and LinkedIn:
 <div align="center">